pwntoken/old_pwntoken_blog/source/_posts/2015-07-14-driving-by-dirty-octopress.markdown

 {% include_code code.js %}

-*Note*: you'll notice I have had used *include code* method instead of `codeblock` to illustrate my example in the above code snippet.
+<u>*Note*</u>: you'll notice I have had used *include code* method instead of `codeblock` to illustrate my example in the above code snippet.
 The reason is I would had to iterate the `raw` and `endraw` liquid markup and escape opening liquid markup.
 This is however possible using `assign` operators; however I have had not done the research on it and it somehow rendered the entire code bad.

 * Having been into security, I would *really* need to illustrate code snippets which carry special information and thos which deal with non-ASCII, such as `&#x3c` and such. **Special Characters in Octopress** could be used using the method as shown above i.e via using `raw` and `endraw`.
 Have a look at the Sample code below!